united-security-providers/usp-core-waap/src/docs/lua-filters.md

 # Lua Filters

+Using Lua filters in the USP Core WAAP adds flexibility for custom application integrations.

 Filters written in the [Lua programming language](https://www.lua.org/) can be configured to be processed as part of the regular request/response processing in the USP Core WAAP, both before and after other filters (like filters for authentication, traffic processing, etc.).